RobertKozak/fluent-git/README.md

 ![Example with error](error.png?raw=true)

+#### Adding fluent-git prompt to remote machines

-if you want this prompt to be available on mahines you ssh into you will need to copy the prompt.sh and .bashrc-ssh file to the server.
+if you want this prompt to be available on machines you ssh into you will need to copy the prompt.sh and .bashrc-ssh file to the server.

 1. add the following to your local .bash_alias